 Does pine pollen increase testosterone?

-In theory Pine pollen should stimulate testosterone production.
-To claim consuming a source of testosterone from a plant and that it will reach into your blood steam is a bit far fetched in my opinion.
+In theory, Pine pollen should stimulate testosterone production.
+To claim to consume a source of testosterone from a plant and that it will reach into your bloodstream is a bit far-fetched in my opinion.

 But Who am I to say if it works or not?

 One thing I know is that pine pollen is a nutritional powerhouse.
 And this alone could help boost testosterone production.
 Pine pollen contains multiple Vitamins such as B1, B2, B3, B6, Vitamin D, and Vitamin E. It also contains a number of minerals such as Calcium, Copper, Iron, Manganese, Magnesium, Molybdenum, Phosphorous, Potassium, Selenium, Silicon, Sodium, and Zinc.
 Pin pollen is also packed with 20 amino acids and all 8 essential amino acids.
 This makes Pine polllen a complete protein.

 Besides containing Testosterone Pine pollen contains many nutrients that can help boost T production.